Andrettin/Wyrmsun/readme.txt

 - 3.2.1
 -----------------------------------------------------------------------

+* Scenarios
+- Fixed issue which caused the Shorbear Hold side-quest to not function properly.

 * Units
 - Fixed issue which caused slimes to try to garrison a tower if the player selected an ungarrisoned tower and right-clicked the slime.